 Mr. Wittmoser has worked with Christian Thielemann, Valery Gergiev, Mariss Jansons, Michael Boder, Simone Young, Ton Koopman, Pinchas Steinberg, Paavo Järvi, Semyon Bychkov, Sebastian Weigle, Dennis Russel Davies, Simon Rattle and James Levine.
 His repertoire includes Rocco and Pizarro in Fidelio, Don Basilio in Il Barbiere di Siviglia, Escamillo in Carmen, Scarpia in Tosca, the Villains in Tales of Hoffmann and the title role in Der Fliegende Holländer.
 In October 2016 he made his Metropolitan Opera debut as Kurwenal in Tristan und Isolde under the baton of Sir Simon Rattle.
 Other roles include Musketier in Friedenstag, Amonasro in Aida, Lord Sidney in Il viaggio a Reims, Athlet/Tierbändiger (cover) in Lulu at the Metropolitan Opera, Simone in Florentine Tragedy, Germont in La Traviata, Sarastro in Zauberflöte, Father in Der Vampyr, Cecco in Rienzi, Peter in Hänsel und Gretel and Ramfis in Aida.

-In 2017 Mr. Wittmoser makes a role debut as Wotan in Die Walküre with the Romanian National Opera, sings Count Almaviva in Le nozze di Figaro with Opera Carolina and Grand Rapids Opera, and performs the role of the Torture Victim in Luigi Nono’s rare one-act opera, Intolleranza with the American Symphony Orchestra at Carnegie Hall.
+In 2017 Mr. Wittmoser makes a role debut as Wotan in Das Rheingold with the Transylvanian State Philharmonic Orchestra, sings Count Almaviva in Le nozze di Figaro with Opera Carolina and Grand Rapids Opera, and performs the role of the Torture Victim in Luigi Nono’s rare one-act opera, Intolleranza with the American Symphony Orchestra at Carnegie Hall.